Dark earth: Roman Britain

 In England, dark earth covers many areas that were built up in the Roman period, especially Londinium.
 In some cases, it may represent open spaces on the edge of urban centres, but can also be found in more rural settings in and around foci of settlement.
 In the example of London, deposits underlying the ancient city's dark earth are often dated to between the 2nd to 5th century, the middle and later Roman period.
 Overlying deposits are frequently dated to the 9th century when Saxon London was repopulated and began to expand.
 The dark earth shows little evidence of any depositional structure or 'horizons', although tip lines are sometimes recorded.

 Archaeologists have debated what London's dark earth layer may indicate about human use of the city.
 It has been taken as evidence of refuse disposal or gardening during the Roman period on the site of previous buildings.
 In this case it might be evidence of a decline of Londinium's population, or of its partial displacement outside the city walls.
 However, late Roman cemeteries around London do not show a population decline compared with earlier London.

 Alternatively, dark earth might have formed only after abandonment at the end of the Roman period.
-In this interpretation, dark earth would consist of urban deposits of smoke-impregnated thatch, decayed weeds, timber, and earth floors, reworked and homogenized by worm action, or by agricultural activities, such as ploughing, which mixed building materials from the abandoned Roman cities with material deposited later.
+In this interpretation, dark earth would consist of urban deposits of smoke-impregnated thatch, decayed weeds, timber, and earth floors, reworked and homogenized by worm action, or by agricultural activities, such as ploughing, that mixed building materials from the abandoned Roman cities with material deposited later.

+Latest findings in France demonstrated that dark earth may originate from a change from stone to organic building materials; timber and straw will decay and build dark earth.
+The presence of dark earth does not necessarily imply diminished human activity.

 Sweden

-In Sweden, dark earth covering 40 hectare has been found in Uppåkra, in Scania, southern Sweden, where a city-like settlement existed from about the year 1 until 1000 C.E. when the settlement shifted to modern day Lund.
+In Sweden, dark earth covering 40 hectare has been found in Uppåkra, in Scania, southern Sweden, where a city-like settlement existed from about the year 1 until 1000 CE when the settlement shifted to modern day Lund.
 Dark earth over 7 hectare has been found in the Viking city of Björkö (today called Birka), in central Sweden, close to modern Stockholm.
 Dark earth has also been found in Köpingsvik, on the island of Öland close to the southern Sweden east coast.